What to Look for When Building a Turbo Honda or Acura

 Homemade turbo kits are some of the best and least expensive ways to turbo your Honda or Acura.

-Since a Honda from the factory is not designed to be used with a turbo, there are certain things that need to be done to prepare the car to accept boost.
-The Honda motors are very stout, and can take a good amount of horsepower absolutely stock.
+Since a Honda from the factory is not designed to be used with a turbo, certain things need to be done to prepare the car to accept boost.
+Honda motors are very stout, and can take a good amount of horsepower absolutely stock.
 The trick is all in the tune.
 We absolutely recommend a good tune, and a good ECU to help regulate every system in the car.
 We are not going to go into any specific ECUs, piggybacks, or stand alone's here, but we do not recommend the piggyback.
-The basic things that an ECU should be doing is regulate timing, and ensure you have enough fuel.
+The basic things that an ECU should do are regulate timing and ensure you have enough fuel.

 This is a subject that can be debated all day long.
 I say, if your engine comes with one, use it.
 If not, then as long as you ensure your engine is properly tuned, you should not have any worries.
 But why not be safe than sorry?
 For hardcore enthusiasts with expensive motors, we recommend aftermarket knock sensors like the J&S knock sensor, where you can tune the sensitivity, and have it pull timing if it detects something went haywire.

 You're going to spend a few thousand dollars on your turbo kit, and then you're going to cheap out with the management?
-You are either itching for an engine rebuild, like to have rods fly through your block, or should just forget about turbo's all together.
-If you want to be cool, get a front mount, and never pop the hood.
-You can also get one of those fake BOV's so people will think you have a turbo.
-For those who are serious about performance AND reliability, don't skimp on the management.
-Just about all piggybacks don't do a good job of controlling timing, fuel management, and boost at the same time.
-And they definitely don't have a good overboost protection system in place.
+Only if you are itching for an engine rebuild or like to have rods fly through your block.
+If you are serious about performance AND reliability, don't skimp on the management.
+Hardly any piggyback does a good job of controlling timing, fuel management, and boost at the same time.
+And it definitely won't have a good overboost protection system in place.

-Just about any 4 cylinder Honda engine is going to give you great performance with a turbo.
-We're not non-vtec haters, but if you have the ability to run a VTEC head, why not do it?
-It flows more, gives you a better idle with aftermarket cams (although stock cams are typically just fine), and are really not much more expensive.
+Just about any 4-cylinder Honda engine is going to give you great performance with a turbo.
+We're not non-VTEC haters, but if you have the ability to run a VTEC head, why not do it?
+It flows more, gives you a better idle with aftermarket cams (although stock cams are typically just fine), and is really not much more expensive.
 In the long run, you will be glad you went VTEC.
 We have had great success with both the D series and B Series engines as the most popular Honda engines to turbo.

 Honda D Series Turbo